digitaltrails/ddcutil-service/README.md

 man page `ddcutil-client.1`).
 Packaging and deployment of the client is optional.
 If `busctl` or `dbus-send` is available, they will be about as fast.
-A purpose built client is mostly a convenience for those that might want a syntatically straight forward command line interface.
+A purpose built client is mostly a convenience for those that might want a syntactically straight forward command line interface.

 ### Acknowledgements